 The participants of the study consisted of 90 (three groups of 30) EFL teachers in six different language schools.
 The participating teachers were from 25 to 47 years of age, and they included both male and female English teachers.
 There were three groups of teachers in the current study, two treatment groups and a control group.
 The treatment groups received two similar professional development initiatives, both of which focused on developing teachers' listening skill.
-The teacher participants in the first treatment group accepted to participate in the professional development initiative.
+The teacher participants in the first treatment group accepted to participate in the professional development initiative, while the participants of the second treatment group had to attend the professional development initiative.
 So, the only difference between the two courses was in the kind of teachers' participation: the first treatment group included volunteers, but the teacher participants of the second treatment group were non-volunteers.